lorenzwinkler1/qest-paper-benchmark/README.md

 ```
 The output files measure the probability $P(T\geq n)$, but loking at them manually isn't very helpful.
 Therefore there are again two scripts for plotting.

+**Due to high memory consumption, this can fail in the docker container when a high number of parallel jobs is selected.** If this happens, maybe increase the memory of the container, or just run one job at once (`./run_empirical_bounds.sh 1`)

 ### Generating the plots

 There are two scripts used for creating plots: